aidanrogers02/Taylor-Swift-Spotify-Popularity-Analysis/README.md

 When we look at the plot of danceability vs popularity above we see that the closest positive relation between popularity and any of the sonic qualities of Taylor’s songs comes from danceability.
 There is not a super strong relation but the trend line seems to indicate there may be a slight relation between the danceability and the popularity of Taylor’s songs.

-#### Average Danceabilty and Popularity & Median Danceability and Popularity
+#### Average Danceability and Popularity & Median Danceability and Popularity

 If we dig deeper into this relation between popularity and danceability in Taylor’s songs we start to notice there appears to be some sort of connection.
 Such as the average and median danceability being highest in the albums where the average and median popularity are the highest.